Customer Experience Journey Mapping

 • 89% of customers cease doing business with a company due to poor customer service.

-The levels of customer dissatisfaction in physical retail are significantly lower than the figures above.
+Customer dissatisfaction in physical retail is significantly lower than the figures above, reflecting decades of focus.

-While there is always room for improvement, research shows that strengthening the three pillars naturally enhances the physical retail experience.
-For instance, improving the click-and-collect journey positively influences customer perceptions of physical retail.
+While there is always room for improvement, research shows that strengthening the three pillars drives foot traffic and enhances the physical retail experience.

-Enhancing these three "Experience Pillars" represents a retailer's low-hanging fruit.
+Enhancing these experience pillars represents a retailer's low-hanging fruit.

 Read on to learn more about the three pillars and what this mapping process looks like.